Old Government Buildings

 - Closed weekends and public holidays.

 Free, access is limited strictly to the ground floor display rooms and the Cabinet Room (1st floor).
-The rest of the building is leased to the Faulty of Law, Victoria University of Wellington.
+The rest of the building is leased to the Faculty of Law, Victoria University of Wellington.